rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 There are some adaptions of the model classes used from RsyncOSX.
 And I am also using the oportunity to fix some of the more convoluted and old parts of code.

 - estimation and executing single tasks works
-- estimating of all tasks works
+- estimating of all and selcetd tasks works
-- select, estimate and execute several tasks works
+- select and execute several tasks works
 - progressviews works

 The plan is to make the source open sometime in February 2021.
 For the moment it is a private repo on my [GitHub account](https://github.com/rsyncOSX/).